deeprest/sagaGitlabMirror/DEV.md

 # done (add to devlog)
-+ text on dui should reflect rebindable controls
++ text on dui should list controls
 + grenade foe

 # todo